27674385606

 Security risks: Incomplete encryption, encryption weaknesses

 Known in the app as “Letter Sealing,” end-to-end encryption must be manually activated.
 Line’s November 2020 encryption report shows end-to-end encryption on messages only — not for other forms of communication such as voice messages or stickers.
-As several cybersecurity researchers discovered in 2017, Line’s encryption methods at the time left user data open to potential exploit by clever hackers.
+As several cybersecurity researchers discovered in 2017, Line’s encryption methods at the time left user data open to potential exploitation by clever hackers.

 Silence